 Additional resources - I've prepared a detailed list of websites to review for recommended products, software, vendors, and professional organizations.

-In addition, three months later in June 2018, a proposal was made to transition federal agency business processes and recordkeeping to a fully electronic environment, and end the National Archives and Records Administration’s (NARA) acceptance of paper records by December 31, 2022[ii].
+In addition, three months later in June 2018, a proposal was made to transition federal agency business processes and recordkeeping to a fully electronic environment.

-This will improve agency efficiency, effectiveness, and responsiveness to citizens by converting paper-based processes to electronic workflows, expanding online services, and enhancing management of government records, data, and information.
+This will improve the agency's: efficiency, effectiveness, and responsiveness to citizens by converting paper-based processes to electronic workflows, expanding online services, and enhancing management of government records, data, and information.